JohanAanesen/CSAMS/docs/bredeNotes.md

 * Implemented check for valid hash
 * Changes password and added a new column in forgottenPass
 * Also logs password has been changed
+* Added some tests for the handlers
+* Implemented two more functions, one for sending email to single recipient and one for multiple

 ### Wednesday 03/04/19